zhouyl/flowblade/docs/components/data-display/rating.md

 | `readonly` | `bool` | `true` | Whether the rating is readonly |
 | `showValue` | `bool` | `false` | Whether to show the numeric value |
 | `name` | `string` | `null` | Form input name (for interactive ratings) |

+### Style Props

+Rating supports all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).

 ## Readonly Ratings